langmi/spring-batch-examples/README.md

 All Spring Batch Examples:

-* are individual github repository and maven projects, the pom.xml in this root directory is only for a convenient _build all_ feature
+* are individual github repositories and maven projects, the pom.xml in this root directory is only for a convenient _build all_ feature
 * are tested with:
   * Spring Batch 2.1.8.RELEASE
   * Spring Framework 3.1.0.RELEASE